RonaldLePape/DEVOPS_DSTI_Project/README.md

 - a standardized Ubuntu server id provided to developpers as a Virtaul Machine, using Vagrant+Ansible.
 The developper uses Git to push new versions in GitLab, which triggers the pipeline.
 - a copy of this repo is created in [GitLab] in order to use GitLab Actions for the CI/CD pipeline.
 Three stages are implemented: Test, Build and Deploy.
 - the application is deployed in AWS in a EC2 instance running a lightweight version of Kubernetes (K3s), and Nginx (+ Certbot) as a reverse Proxy.
 For observability and monitoring, Prometheus and Grafana are also deployed.
 Both can be accessed via the application's landing page.
+The build stage creates a Docker image which is uploaded to Docker Hub.
+The image tag is taken from the constant "appversion" at the begining of index.js file.

 List of DevOps tools: